wyne-ybanez/Fast-Travel/README.md

 - ### First Time Visitor Goals:

-  a.
+  <strong>a.</strong>.
 I would like to know the purpose for the creation of the website from the first instance of opening it
   <br>
-  b.
-I would greatly appreciate it if the website were easy to navigate.
+  <strong>b.</strong> I would greatly appreciate it if the website were easy to navigate.
   <br>
-  c.
-I expect the website to display relevant content and stay consistently relevant as I explore the site
+  <strong>c.</strong> I expect the website to display relevant content and stay consistently relevant as I explore the site
   <br>
-  d.
-I would appreciate it if my interactions with the site were acknowledged so that, instictively, I will know what I am doing and where I am going
+  <strong>d.</strong> I would appreciate it if my interactions with the site were acknowledged so that, instictively, I will know what I am doing and where I am going
   <br>
-  e.
-I would like the content to be structured and easy to follow
+  <strong>e.</strong> I would like the content to be structured and easy to follow
   <br>
-  f.
-I would like the website to be interactive and to respond according to my interactions
+  <strong>f.</strong> I would like the website to be interactive and to respond according to my interactions

 - ### Returning Visitor Goals:

-  a.
-I would like if the website assisted me by predicting my inputs based on past interactions
+  <strong>a.</strong> I would like if the website assisted me by predicting my inputs based on past interactions
   <br>
-  b.
-I would like to see my previous specifications/inputs to be remembered at any time when I explore the website
+  <strong>b.</strong> I would like to see my previous specifications/inputs to be remembered at any time when I explore the website
   <br>
-  c.
-I would like to receive an email summary of what I have ordered
+  <strong>c.</strong> I would like to receive an email summary of what I have ordered
   <br>
-  d.
-I would like to research the company further
+  <strong>d.</strong> I would like to research the company further

 - ### Frequent Visitor Goals:

-  a.
-I would like if the website could tell me where I am during my trip
+  <strong>a.</strong> I would like if the website could tell me where I am during my trip
   <br>
-  b.
-I want to be able to contact the business quickly should I encounter any issues during the journey
+  <strong>b.</strong> I want to be able to contact the business quickly should I encounter any issues during the journey
   <br>
-  c.
-I want to be able to navigate to any section of the website at any point in time
+  <strong>c.</strong> I want to be able to navigate to any section of the website at any point in time

 ## Design In-depth